syncfusion-content/wpf-docs/wpf/Gantt/data-binding.md

 #### Use Case Scenarios

-You can easily create the task details collection using the TaskDetails class or by creating a new class by inheriting the IGantt interface.
+You can easily create the taskDetails details collection using the TaskDetails class or by creating a new class by inheriting the IGantt interface.

 Binding TaskDetails collection to Gantt Control